bmschmidt/nonconsumptive/README.md

 ## Speed.

 Working with large collections of can be slow.
 This library deploys the Apache Arrow format for binary storage to pass data between processes to allow fast serialization, deserialization, and storage.

 For long-term archival deposit, it will be possible to export corpora as linked open data formatted as JSON and/or XML.

+### Caching

+In general, caching helps speed on these tasks, although you can take it too far.

 ## Code strategies